ironkayman/RebisTheory/rebis_theory.md

 Both Gloaming Wildwoods, as an instance of assumed tortomega civilization, and castles, have similar imagery and depictions of dragons.
 Yet castles and discussed earlier equipment are implied to belong to heavenly kingdom, as  only latter have more fine-grained depictions of dragons, a sign of possible acculturation of both civilization or taking inspiration directly from dragons.

-The scenario would seem fitting in the case of tortomega being similar or partially inspired by Fomorians from Irish mythology, specifically in their role as ancient builder of castles and fortresses across Ireland.
-This motif we cover in the [Castle Builders section](#castle-builders-and-irish-mythology), as a later explanation for the _single eye symbolism of the titan gates of the Arcade_.
+The scenario would seem fitting in the case of tortomega being similar or partially inspired by Fomorians from Irish mythology, specifically in their role as ancient opposition to a divine across Ireland.
+This motif we cover in the [Fomorians section](#fomorians-and-irish-mythology), as a later explanation for the _single eye symbolism of the titan gates of the Arcade_.

 A disappearance of tortomega civilization at some point had happened, same as dragons, remaining only in crafting materials and environment.
 Different reason for their extinction can be discussed: